-So performing low-load resistance training with occluded limbs give you the same results as performing high intensity workouts with heavy weights, and while this is especially helpful for those recovering from injury, again, there’s no reason why you can’t start doing it at the gym too.
+So performing low-load resistance training with occluded limbs give you the same results as performing high-intensity workouts with heavy weights, and while this is especially helpful for those recovering from injury, again, there’s no reason why you can’t start doing it at the gym too.
+BFR training gives a turn to traditional strength training, improving strength, muscle pump, and muscle mass with lighter weights.

-There are a few things you can use to adequately restrict blood flow to your limbs – cuffs, bands, ace bandages, wraps, KAATSU equipment (to be used in conjunction with the patented KAATSU exercise method).
+There are a few things you can use to adequately restrict blood flow to your limbs – blood pressure cuffs, bands, ace bandages, wraps, and KAATSU equipment (to be used in conjunction with the patented KAATSU exercise method).

+Correctly wearing bands and the proper equipment during blood flow restriction training is crucial in activating your muscle cells and preventing muscle damage.
 Our BFR bands have been designed specifically for the gym.
-They’re super easy to use, comfortable and won’t pinch when you pull to tighten it, and it’s made with premium elastic so it’s durable and won’t fray.
+They’re super easy to use, comfortable, and won’t pinch when you pull to tighten it, and it’s made with premium elastic, so it’s durable and won’t fray.

 Wrap the band around the upper arm or leg, and pull to tighten until you’re restricting blood flow to the limb.
-It’s important not to wrap it too tightly that you’re restricting too much blood flow, but still tight enough that it’s effective.
+It’s important not to wrap it too tightly to restrict too much blood flow, but still tight enough that it’s effective to reach muscle failure.

-For your arms, you’ll want to aim for about a 6 out of 10 for the level of tightness, where 10 is as tight as you can go.
+For your arms, you’ll want to aim for about a 6 out of 10 for the level of tightness, where ten is as tight as you can go.
 For your legs, you’ll want to aim for a 7.
+This way, building muscle strength and muscle growth will be easier.
+Without lifting heavier weights and without the possible risks involved.

-You may need to try it out a few times and adjust until you hit that level of tightness, and that’s no problem with our BFR bands as they’re really easy to put on and take off.
+You may need to try it out a few times and adjust until you hit that level of tightness, and that’s no problem with our BFR bands, as they’re pretty easy to put on and take off.

 What to do